 Family members count on nursing homes to take good care of their elderly loved ones, but unfortunately these facilities are often understaffed.
 When patients are dependent on a caregiver, it is possible that physical abuse will be used to control the patient.
 Some common signs of physical abuse include agitation, head injuries, unexplained fractures or bruises, dehydration, malnutrition, changes in weight, pressure sores, and unsanitary conditions.
-If you or your loved one has been subject to physical abuse in a Los Angeles assisted living facility, the knowledgeable nursing home abuse attorneys at Sharifi Firm may be able to help you pursue damages.Take Legal Action against an Abusive Caregiver or Facility
+If you or your loved one has been subject to physical abuse in an assisted living facility, the knowledgeable Los Angeles nursing home abuse attorneys at Sharifi Firm may be able to help you pursue damages.Take Legal Action against an Abusive Caregiver or Facility

 In California, a patient who has been abused while in a nursing home, or his or her family member, can sue under the Elder and Dependent Adult Civil Protection Act (EADACPA).
 Abuse under the EADACPA can include physical abuse, as well as fiduciary abuse, isolation, neglect, abandonment, and deprivation by a care custodian of any services or goods that are necessary to avoid physical harm or mental suffering.